Natchitoches, Louisiana: Arts and culture

 The Natchitoches Meat Pie is one of the official state foods of Louisiana.
 It is known as a regional delicacy of North Louisiana.
 (See List of U.S. state foods.)

-Natchitoches has long been known for its popular Christmas lighting festival which is held the first Saturday in December.
+Natchitoches has long been known for its popular Christmas Festival of Lights which is held the first Saturday in December.
 The lights continue to brighten the Cane River until after New Year's Day.
 In 2019 the festival celebrated its 93rd year.